KatsuragiCSL/katsuragicsl.github.io/content/blogs/Thoughts/our-legal-and-moral-system-flavors-jerks.md

 However, morals does not work for strangers.
 If someone is almost sure that he/ she will see you only once in a lifetime, he/ she can literally do anything on you without consequences (except the legal consequences).
 There is nothing we can do about it.
 You can condemn those who are not kind-hearted and curse them with the ugliest words you know, nothing would happen in reality, except that you are damaged and angry.

-The reason is that such environment puts everyone in the circle in a game similar to prisoners' dilemma with infinite or unknown number of rounds.
+This is just like the difference between normal prisoners' dilemma and prisoners' dilemma with infinite or unknown number of rounds.
 If there is only one round (you only see each other once in a life time), the "best" strategy is to betray.
 Only when you don't know when will the relationship with someone end, there is possibility to cooperate.

 It sounds horrible to those innocent, but that is how it works.